khawla-k-banydomi/ActivityScheduler/src/Docker.md

-This is the Document for 4th milestone;
+# Docker purposes and Description:
 Docker is used for Containerization, it packages an application and its dependencies together in a container.
 It allows our application to run smoothly irrespective of the changes in environment.

+# How it will Run:
-Docker file is run by typing docker-compose up
+- Docker file is run by typing:
+> docker-compose up

 What it does:
 - it sets the node environment